The impact of memory on learning sequence-to-sequence tasks: Results

-\paragraph{Increasing memory in autoregressive models and convolutional neural networks} The existence of memory in the sequences suggests the use of students with larger memory to exploit these additional statistical dependencies.
+The existence of memory in the sequences suggests choosing student architectures that can exploit these additional statistical dependencies.
 We first studied the performance of AR($W$) models with varying~$W$.
-As shown in \cref{fig:error-vs-k}, we observed that for a fixed $k$ increasing $W$ generally helps with reducing the error~$\epsilon$ (solid lines), so models with larger memory can take advantage of the additional temporal correlations in the sequence and make better predictions in the large $k$ limit.
-For the convolutional networks described in \cref{sec:methods} with $f=10$ filters (dashed lines), we observe that the additional filters and non-linearities in the CNN do not help with the predictions.
-We conclude that it is truly the memory that makes a difference on this data set and that even a simple AR model can completely take advantage of the information in a given time window.
+As shown in \cref{fig:error-vs-k}, we observed that for a fixed $k$ increasing $W$ generally helps with reducing the error~$\epsilon$ (solid lines), so models with larger integration window can take advantage of the additional temporal correlations in the sequence and make better predictions in the large $k$ limit.
+For the convolutional networks described in \cref{sec:methods} with $f=10$ filters (dashed lines), we observe that the additional filters and non-linearities in the CNN do not help with the predictions compared to the AR($W$) models.
+We conclude that it is truly the size of the integration window that makes a difference on this data set and that even a simple AR model can completely take advantage of the information in a given time window.